Freeman, Toussaint spark Braves to 2-1 win over Padres

 UP NEXT

-San Diego RHP Chris Paddack (5-6, 5.49 ERA) will start one of the doubleheader games Wednesday.
-The team had yet to decide who will pitch the other one.
+San Diego RHP Chris Paddack (5-6, 5.49 ERA) will start the first game of the split doubleheader Wednesday with Reiss Knehr (0-0, 4.91) set for the second game.
 The Braves will counter with LHP Kyle Muller (1-2, 3.45) in the first game and RHP Bryse Wilson (2-3, 5.34) in the second.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports